NLeSC/guide/CONTRIBUTING.md

 4. Don't state the obvious.
 5. Don't assume that something is obvious.
 6. Snippets are friends.
-7. When something is outdated, remove it.
+7. Remove outdated content.
-8. When something outdated is removed, update it if you have the time.
+8. Better yet, update outdated content.
 9. Your practices are just _your_ practices.
 Best practices are shared practices. $N>1$.
 10. Our best practices are just _our_ best practices.
 We don't have to agree with everyone.
 11. Best practices are timeless (at least for a year or so).